Ramish93/AWS-Cloud-Practioner-Prep/README.md

 4. EFS Amazon Elastic File System:

    - EBS is an option to attach storage to EC2 instance but EFS is anthoer approach.
+   - Unlike EBS this can be attached to multiple instances at same time.
    - its a fully managed NFS file system. designed specificly for linux workload.
    - like EBS it supports petabytes of data.
    - saves data across multiple AZ.